SEIR-11-08/project-zero/README.md

 ---

-### Proposal

-**Your Project must be approved before you start coding.** Your instructor will need to see and approve your user stories and wireframes, and will want you to have an idea of the organization of your app before your start.
-This may require you to go back to the drawing board.
-The instructor will help you make sure that you scoped out an achievable MVP (simple enough that you think you could get it built well ahead of the deadline) well-defined, along with a few nice-to-haves and stretch goals.

 ### Technical Requirements

 Your app must:
 * **HAVE ITS OWN REPO, under your github account.
 NOT A FORK.**
+* **Git 20+ commits** Commit early, commit often.
+Tell a story with your commits.
+Each message should give a clear idea what you changed.
 * **Include Wireframes and User Stories in the README**
 * **Wireframe:** - Basically draw out what your game will look like—very different way it could look.
 You can use paper or any wireframe tool you find online.
 * **User Stories** - Wording should center around how a user interacts with your game, for example:
     1. The user click starts and the level starts
-    2. When the user hits the ```f key``` a fire ball is catuplulated into the galaxy.
+    2. When the user hits the ```f key``` a fire ball is catuplulated at a target.
 * **Render a game in the browser**
-* **Switch turns** between two players, if your game doesn't make sense for two players talk to your local instructor about it
-* **Design logic for winning** & **visually display which player won**
 * **Include separate HTML / CSS / JavaScript files**
 * Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
 * Use **JavaScript or jQuery** for **DOM manipulation**